gleam-lang/website/cheatsheets/gleam-for-go-users.md

  */
 ```

-IN Go, top level declarations can be annotated with a comment directly above it to create documentation for that symbol.
+In Go, top level declarations can be annotated with a comment directly above it to create documentation for that symbol.

 ```Go
 // This is a special interface